electricimp/Rocky/README.md

 The *context.req* property is a representation of the HTTP Request table.
 All fields available in the [HTTP Request Table](http://electricimp.com/docs/api/http/onrequest) can be accessed through this property.

-If a `content-type` header was included in the request, and the content type was set to `application/json`, `application/x-www-form-urlencoded` or `multipart/form-data;` the *body* propery of the request will be a table representing the parsed data, rather than the raw body.
+If a `content-type` header was included in the request, and the content type was set to `application/json`, `application/x-www-form-urlencoded` or `multipart/form-data;` the *body* property of the request will be a table representing the parsed data, rather than the raw body.
 In the following example, we assume requests made to POST */users* include a `content-type` header:

 ```squirrel
 app.post("/users", function(context) {